ijpulidos/mdcli/README.md

     python get_helices.py --pdbfile ../../datafiles/conf.pdb -o /tmp/helices.pdb

-For example using the `conf.pdb` file in the datafiles as an example.
+For example using the `conf.pdb` file in the datafiles.